dlosch/bld/README.md

 ### what this tool does
 - traverse directories looking for .sln, .slnx, .slnf
 - process all configurations from the solution files
-- in process evaluation of properties for each project and configuration (note: the Microsoft.Build evaluation is *not* instant)
+- in process evaluation of properties for each project and configuration using the Microsoft build assemblies and target files, just as a build would (note: the Microsoft.Build evaluation is *not* instant)
-- automatically resolves default msbuild install (typically .NET SDK) and resolves VSToolsPath for additional target files provided by Visual Studio installations (if available)
+- automatically resolves default msbuild install (typically .NET SDK) and resolves VSToolsPath for additional target files provided by Visual Studio installations (if available, not required)
-- enables you to delete only non-current build output (TagetFramework(s) no longer referenced in proj file)
+- enables you to delete only non-current build output (TagetFramework(s) no longer referenced in proj file), esp. useful after upgrading projects to a recent target framework
 - validates tfms for .net projects to make sure the correct stuff gets cleaned
 - by default doesn't delete, only dumps stats and the command line to delete folders.
 Nothing gets touched unless you specify --delete
-- basic support for linux
+- support for linux
+- defensive approach in determining what to delete
+- never deletes or changes files without explicit consent

 Note:
-- global.json ... doe to the consistent /s way msbuild, dotnet msbuild, and dotnet build handle global.json ...
+- global.json ... due to the consistent /s way msbuild, dotnet msbuild, and dotnet build handle global.json ...

 ## Quick Start